Curve network interpolation by $C^1$ quadratic B-spline surfaces: The B-spline curve network

-Then, since from (\ref{rete_curve}), the number of curve network control points is $(m+2)(n+3)+(m+3)(n+2)$ and, from (\ref{cond111})-(\ref{cond444}), the number of constraints is $(m+2)(n+2)$, the statement is always verified because several control points can be arbitrarily chosen to define the curve network.
+Then, since from (\ref{rete_curve}), the number of curve network control points is $(m+1)(n+2)+(m+2)(n+1)$ and, from (\ref{cond111})-(\ref{cond444}), the number of constraints is $(m+1)(n+1)$, a curve network satisfying the condition C2. always exists and several control points can be arbitrarily chosen to define it.